sanity-io/next-sanity/packages/next-sanity/README.md

 Now open your Sanity Studio and navigate to the Presentation plugin.
 It should seamlessly open the home page with Visual Editing enabled, allowing you to click-to-edit any content from Sanity and see changes in real time.

+## Enhanced Visual Editing with React Loader

+In the previous section, Visual Editing works by the client-side `<VisualEditing />` component intermittently rehydrating content with server-side updates.
+This is typically enough for most projects.
+However, for sub-millisecond updates when using Visual Editing inside Presentation, consider switching your data fetching to React Loader.

+[React Loader][react-loader] provides both a server-side method of fetching data along with client side hooks for updating them.
+With these configured, draft content is transmitted between Presentation and your Next.js application _without_ a network round-trip.
+It also allows you to toggle the current Perspective when using Presentation.

+<<<NOTES ON REACT LOADER>>>

 ## Embedded Sanity Studio

-Sanity Studio allows you to embed a near-infinitely configurable content editing interface into any React application.
+As a React component, Sanity Studio is a near-infinitely configurable content editing interface that can be embedded into any React application.
 For Next.js, you can embed the Studio on a route (like `/studio`).
 The Studio will still require authentication and be available only for members of your Sanity project.

-This opens up many possibilities:
+This opens up many possibilities including dynamic configuration of your Sanity Studio based on a network request or user input.

-- Any service that hosts Next.js apps can now host your Studio.
-- Building previews for your content is easier as your Studio lives in the same environment.
-- Use [Data Fetching][next-data-fetching] to configure your Studio.
-- Easy setup of [Preview Mode][next-preview-mode].
+> [!WARNING]
+> The convenience of co-locating the Studio with your Next.js application is appealing, but it can also influence your content model to be too website-centric, and potentially make collaboration with other developers more difficult.
+Consider a standalone Studio, or monorepo setup for larger projects and teams.

-### Configuring Sanity Studio on a route
+### Creating a Studio route

-The `NextStudio` component loads up the `import {Studio} from 'sanity'` component for you and wraps it in a Next-friendly layout. `metadata` specifies the necessary `<meta>` tags for making the Studio adapt to mobile devices, and prevents the route from being indexed by search engines.
+`next-sanity` exports a `<NextStudio />` component to load Sanity's `<Studio />` component wrapped in a Next.js friendly layout. `metadata` specifies the necessary `<meta>` tags for making the Studio adapt to mobile devices, and prevents the route from being indexed by search engines.

+### Automatic installation

-To quickly scaffold the embedded studio and a Sanity project, you can run the following command in your project folder:
+To quickly connect an existing - or create a new - Sanity project to your Next.js application, run the following command in your terminal.
+You will be prompted to create a route for the Studio during setup.

 ```bash
 npx sanity@latest init